appgardenstudios/hyaline/www/content/documentation/04-explanation/01-hyaline.md

 ---
 title: "Explanation: Hyaline"
 linkTitle: Hyaline Overview
+description: Learn about Hyaline's architecture, workflow, and how it helps teams maintain documentation alongside their code
 purpose: Explain the overall data flow and architecture of Hyaline
 url: documentation/explanation/hyaline
 ---